-41 Front St. West, Toronto.
+41 Front St. West.
+Toronto.

+\$40,000 IN PRESENTS GIVEN AWAY!
 This Offer Good Till Thanksgiving Day Only.
-The proprietors of the FARM, FIELD AND FIRESIDE, being desirous of having their already well-known and popular Agricultural and Family paper more widely circulated and introduced into houses where it is not already known, have determined to throw off all profit this year, and in addition use a portion of their capital for the sole purpose of increasing their circulation to 100,000 copies.
-Its circulation is now sively advertise than ever before, the following plan has been adopted by us:
+Read These Testimonials.

-We will enter your name on our subscription book and mail the FARM, FIELD AND FIRESIDE regularly to you for Six Months and immediately send a printed numbered Receipt, which will entitle the holder to one of the following Presents to be given away at our THANKSCIVING FESTIVAL.
+FIELD AND FIRE-SIDE, being desirous of having their already well and Family paper more widely circulated and introduced into houses where runnized to throw off all profit this year, and in addition use a portion of increasing their circulation to 100,000 copies.
+Its circulation is now jeeded before the distribution takes place.
+After deciding to more extend the following plan has been adopted by us: FOR 50 CENTS r subscription book and mail the FARM, FIELD AND FRESIDE regul dimmediately send a printed numbered Receipt, which will entitle the Presents to be given away at our THANKSCIVING FESTIVAL.
+Partial List of Presents to Be Given Away